-Her second adult collection is I’ll Dress One Night As You (Salt, 2009).
-‘Her appealing poems reconnect a child’s wide-awake senses with an adult’s intelligence and passion.’
-Alison Brackenbury, Poetry Review.
+Chrissie Gittins’ first poetry collection is Armature (Arc, 2003) – ‘Gittins’s deadpan tone and skewed perspective mark her out as a true original – she has a genuine gift', Jane Yeh, Poetry Review.
+Her second is I’ll Dress One Night as You (Salt, 2009) – ‘Her appealing poems reconnect a child’s wide-awake senses with an adult’s intelligence and passion,’ Alison Brackenbury, Poetry Review.

 Chrissie’s third collection Sharp Hills was published by Indigo Dreams in 2019.
 It includes a sequence of poems written after a trip to India (courtesy of an Authors’ Foundation Award) to follow in some of her father’s RAF footsteps.
 It also includes poems from her third pamphlet collection Professor Heger’s Daughter (Paekakriki Press, 2013).
 ‘There are a lot of really funny poems in Professor Heger’s Daughter … Gittins strikes a glorious balance between plaintive lyricism and vivacious exuberance, between a life lived en plain air and a sequence of repressive indoor spaces’, John Field, Poor Rude Lines.
 ‘Professor Heger’s Daughter is one of the finest pamphlets I’ve read in recent years, for its range of ideas, its emotional sensitivity, its great wit and humour, and – more than anything else – its deranged use of language’, Russell Jones, Elsewhere – A Review of Contemporary Poetry.
 ‘By turns incisive and funny.
 Not unlike Oscar Wilde, Professor Heger’s Daughter is a feast for the mind’, Robert Peake, Poetry Salzburg Review.